 Welcome to Day 1 of the 21 Day Stretch Challenge!
 I’m happy you’re joining us!
-Everyday for the next 3 weeks we’ll stretch together (not in person… virtually – but if you want to come all the way to SoCal to stretch with me bring donuts).
+Everyday for the next 3 weeks we’ll stretch together (not in person… virtually – but if you want to come all the way to SoCal to stretch with me, please bring donuts.
+K. Thanks!).
 This will help make it a habit to stretch so we build momentum and keep it up.

 Stretching helps prevent injuries by elongating, increasing your range of motion and strengthening your muscles.
 It’s also important to know your body and any tightness or muscle imbalances.